Neer classification of proximal humeral fractures

 The two main components of the classification are the number of fracture parts and the displacement 1,4-6.

-The simplest displaced fracture which is possible is a two-part fracture, however, a minimally displaced fracture, even one that includes multiple fracture lines, merely constitutes a type I, one-part fracture.
+The simplest displaced fracture which is possible, therefore, is a two-part fracture.
+A minimally displaced fracture, even one that includes multiple fracture lines, however, merely constitutes a type I, one-part fracture.

 The Neer classification has been variably adapted by multiple authors.
 The classification consists of four major groupings, based on the number of displaced parts.
 Neer added a fifth group 9 more recently.